openfoodfacts/openfoodfacts-server/docs/dev/index.md

-# Product Opener - Developer Documentation
+# Introduction to Product Opener developer documentation

 This documentation is for developers who wants to understand technical aspects of Product Opener.